 The Jefferson College Observatory will be developed in phases over several years as funding is secured.

 Long-term plans include three observatory buildings to house permanently mounted telescopes and provide storage for portable astronomy equipment, a patio viewing area with electrical hookups for the public and amateur astronomers to bring their own telescopes, and a wall to protect the viewing area from vehicle headlights of those that are visiting the site.
 The location makes use of paved parking that already exists next to the site.
 Restrooms are available within a short walking distance.
+Potential future facilities include:

-Structures #4 and #5 are buildings large enough to house telescopes ranging up to 30” in aperture and host 10-15 visitors at a time, while providing storage for portable astronomy equipment and accessories.
+- buildings large enough to house telescopes ranging up to 30” in aperture and host 10-15 visitors at a time, while providing storage for portable astronomy equipment and accessories.
 Telescopes will be permanently mounted in each building, with motorized, “roll-off” roofs to simplify operation and reduce wear/tear of equipment.

 The observatory will be located north of the Jefferson College Hillsboro campus (on Farm Road) near the Softball Field and share a paved parking lot.
 The site will be especially attractive to astronomers from across the region due to its location outside the immediate St. Louis area and the associated light band.